ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 # * What is hoisting in JavaScript?
     - hoisting is javascript befault behaviour of moving variables and functions are moved to the top of code before execution
     - variables are declared with var is hoisted and initialized with undefined
-    - variabled declared with let and const are not initialized , its leading to temporal dead zone
+    - variabled declared with let and const are hoisted but not initialized , its leading to temporal dead zone
     - functions are fully declared

 # How to Avoid Hoisting Issues in JavaScript